ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 ---
 layout: post
-title: Bootstrapping Chef with Babushka with one command
+title: Bootstrapping Chef in one command with Babushka
 ---

 {{ page.title }}